CERC-Genomic-Medicine/Phenotype_Filtering_Tool/README.md

 ### Broader application

 While this tool currently has features unique to certain types of data (i.e. Sex-Specific) integrated, the tool can still be used to explore and filter broader data.
+The feature of each objects are grouped and displayed into tables along the feature key scheme : '[table head/group] row name'.
+All '[Hidden]' and '[Description]' groups are not displayed into tables.